hayesla/ESPDSummerSchoolSunPy/README.md

 # SunPy tutorial
-## Solar Orbiter Summer School 2022
+## ESPD Summer School Apr 2024
-Given by **Laura A. Hayes (ESA/ESTEC)** with many thanks to **Will Barnes (AU/NASA GSFC), Stuart Mumford (Aperio Software), Albert Shih (NASA GSFC), David Stansby (UCL) and the SunPy community**.

 <div>
 <img src="./images/sunpy_logo.png" width="500" align="left"/>
 </div>

-This is a reporsitory to hold all the notebooks that will be used in the hands-on session for an introduction to the SunPy project and ecosystem at the [Solar Orbiter summer school](https://solarorbiter.sciencesconf.org) that takes place in Sète 30 May - 3 June 2022.
+This is a reporsitory to hold all the notebooks that will be used in the hands-on session for an introduction to the SunPy project and ecosystem at the [European ](1st European solar physics division) that takes place in Dubrovnik 29 Apr - 3 May 2024.

-These notebooks are heavily based on other tutorials such as the [AAS/SPD meeting](https://github.com/sunpy/aas-2021-workshop) and those at the [Python in Heliophysics Summer School](https://github.com/heliophysicsPy/summer-school).

 -----------------------------------
 ## Resources